codeontap/codeontap/docs/getting-started/local-env-setup.md

 # Local Environment Setup

 The first thing we need to is create a CMDB, the CMDB is the core of CodeOnTap and is used to define your product and how it is deployed.
-We have a set of templates available to get you started.
+We have a set of predefined templates to get you started

 Create a directory that will be used to store the CMDB and change into it